QubitPi/hashistack/docs/docs/setup.md

 nginx: configuration file ... test is successful
 ```

-If config update doesn't seem to take errect while we were still seeing the `ok` message above, try restarting the Nginx
+If config update doesn't seem to take effect while we were still seeing the `ok` message above, try restarting the Nginx
 with `sudo /etc/init.d/nginx restart` and double check Nginx log:

 ```console